bitfront-se/observer-cli/README.md

 ## Authentication

-The CLI expects a `OBSERVER_TOKEN` environment variable to be set with a valid API token.
+The CLI expects an `OBSERVER_TOKEN` environment variable to be set with a valid API token.

 ## SBOM generation